laravel/nova-docs/4.0/resources/repeater-field.md

 ## Repeatables

 A `Repeatable` object represents the repeatable data for a `Repeater` field.
 It defines the set of fields used for the repeatable item.
-It also optionally defines an Eloquent `Model` class when the `Repeater` is using the `HasMany` and `HasManyMorphable` presets.
+It also optionally defines an Eloquent `Model` class when the `Repeater` is using the `HasMany` preset.

 The `Repeater` field is not limited to a single type of repeatable.
 It also supports multiple "repeatable" types, which may contain their own unique field sets and models.
 These repeatables could be used to create interfaces for editing flexible content areas, similar to those offered by content management systems.